 ► I am reproducing music for the purpose of online music distribution, e.g. permanent downloads, streaming, webcasting

-However, if you are offering tracks online on your own, from your own website or otherwise, and without the services of a third party online music service, then you are required to seek licences from CSI, or CMRRA, for this purpose.
+If you are offering tracks online on your own, from your own website or otherwise, and without the services of a third party online music service, then you are required to seek licences from CMRRA for this purpose.

 ► I am a company or service offering downloads or streams of musical works to Canadians.
 How do I begin the licensing process?

-CSI is the entity that issues licences in Canada for the reproduction of musical works by online music services.
-CSI represents CMRRA's repertoire for this purpose.
+CMRRA issues licences in Canada for the reproduction of musical works in CMRRA’s repertoire by online music services.
+Inquires to CMRRA can be made using the following: http://www.cmrra.ca/contact-us/.

 Most likely yes.
-You may need a licence from SOCAN for the telecommunication right and from Connect Music Licensing for the use of master recordings.
+Although CMRRA represents the vast majority of music publishers and music copyright owners doing business in Canada, there may be some musical works which are not part of our repertoire that you may need to license directly from their owners or authorized representatives.
+You may also need a licence from SOCAN for the telecommunication right and/or from Connect Music Licensing for the use of master recordings.
 For more information, please see our General Licensing FAQ.